 David enjoys seeing the tangible evidence that manifests from the pivotal role he plays in producing a school, or new streets, affordable housing, public safety programs or a business that’s providing jobs for people and generating taxes for communities.
 His collaboration with clients ultimately benefits people across the state of Louisiana as both businesses and governments fulfill their goals in cost-effective ways.

 Clients say they appreciate the knowledge base David has gained through the sheer number and variety of deals he’s handled and the vast network of relationships he’s nurtured.
-David has witnessed and understood the transformation of the legal and business landscape in public finance and economic development over the years.
+David has witnessed, participated in and understood the transformation of the legal and business landscape in public finance and economic development over the years.
 He sees the big picture.

 “ Just about every large public works or economic development project is financed with bonds, and it’s important that elected officials, community leaders and business owners understand how bond issues can be used to leverage resources to meet their capital needs.
 That’s why I use simple, everyday terms to explain these complex transactions. ”